-How Slaves Braided Rice Seeds Into Their Hair & Changed the World
+How Enslaved Africans Braided Rice Seeds Into Their Hair & Changed the World

-On slave ships to the Americas, West African slaves braided rice seeds in their hair & forever altered the New World economy with their knowledge of the rice crop
+On slave ships to the Americas, enslaved West Africans braided rice seeds in their hair & forever altered the New World economy with their knowledge of the rice crop

 During the African slave trade, enslaved peoples found ways to retain their agency, and keep themselves and their cultures alive in ways that were not widely acknowledged by Western historians until the late 2000s.
 As Dutch slave owners forcibly transported people from West Africa to colonies in modern-day Brazil and throughout the Americas, some African women, namely rice farmers, braided rice seeds into their hair as a means for survival of themselves and the culture of their homeland.